seanpm2001/SeansLifeArchive_Images_LegoTower_Y2025/2025/06_June/12/README.md

 **196**

 - I have not yet started playing Lego Tower today.
-I plan to play by 11:20 pm PST, but if I don't have the time, I will have to skip my session - 2025, Thursday, June 12th
+I plan to play by 11:20 pm PST, but if I don't have the time, I will have to skip my session.
+- I ended up skipping my session today, due to a lack of time.
+In the beginning, I thought I may have available time, but in the end, I lost it. - 2025, Thursday, June 12th

 ***